kunitoki/LuaBridge3/Manual.md

 C++ concepts like variables and classes are made available to Lua through a process called _registration_.
 Because Lua is weakly typed, the resulting structure is not rigid.
 The API is based on C++ template metaprogramming.
 It contains template code to automatically generate at compile-time the various Lua C API calls necessary to export your program's classes and functions to the Lua environment.

-To expose Lua objects to C++, a class called `LuaRef` is provided.
+To expose Lua objects to C++, a class called `luabridge::LuaRef` is provided.
 The implementation allows C++ code to access Lua objects such as numbers or strings, but more importantly to access things like tables and their values.
 Using this class makes idioms like calling Lua functions simple and clean.

 1.1 - Design
 ------------